clns/node-commit-msg/README.md

 ## Usage

-A first example is the [commit-msg](bin/commit-msg) hook.
+A simple example is the [commit-msg](bin/commit-msg) hook.
 For another example you can check the [validate](bin/validate) script.
 For more usages check the [test files](test).

 ### Manual validation